Southern Illinois lawmaker wants local schools to oppose Inclusive Curriculum Bill

-EFFINGHAM — St. Rep. Blaine Wilhour (R-Beecher City) said that local school superintendents should actively oppose the Inclusive Curriculum Bill working its way through the State Senate.
+EFFINGHAM — State Rep. Blaine Wilhour (R-Beecher City) said that local school superintendents should actively oppose the Inclusive Curriculum Bill working its way through the State Senate.

 Wilhour made the statement in a post on the WXEF-FM website in Effingham.